cybrneon/master-thesis/C_DATA/THOUGHTS/Thoughts_Collection.md

 - A race to dematerialisation, also through interfaces?
 Is this why people want to bring back skeuomorphism and all that style?
 - We witnessed the voyage from skeuomorphic, realistic and 3D UI, to complete flat UIs, because that was the trend, and now we're kind of backtracking?
 We're witnessing a rebirth of skeuomorphism in a new way, shape and form.
   WHY?
 HOW IS IT COMING BACK?
 (They call that Flat 2.0, Google called it Material Design in 2014 *-Now at version 3-*, Microsoft called it Fluent Design in 2017 *-Now at version 2-*).
+- Emotional responses!
+- On a video about *Flat Design is Dead* form Malewicz, he mentions that because of the UI landscape today and the boredom from flat design, people are just becoming *Figma Operators*, doing drag and drops from design systems everyday.